wmcmurray/myo-js/README.md

 myo-js
 ======

-An API for using Myo armband on the web.
-The Myo Connect application have to be running on user's computer for this to work.
+An API for using the Myo armband on the web.
+**The Myo Connect application have to be running** on user's computer for this to work.

 Project's state
 ======